elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-one-transition-from-lower-order-to-higher-order-learning.md

 url: /learn/education-studies/questions/how-can-one-transition-from-lower-order-to-higher-order-learning
 score: -1.0
 related_article1:
-    id: 165490
+    id: 165501
-    title: How does long-term memory differ from short-term memory in terms of retention?
+    title: >-
+        What are some reflective practices that can enhance learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-longterm-memory-differ-from-shortterm-memory-in-terms-of-retention
+    url: /learn/education-studies/questions/what-are-some-reflective-practices-that-can-enhance-learning
 related_article2:
-    id: 165491
+    id: 165484
-    title: What strategies can be used to connect new knowledge with existing knowledge?
+    title: >-
+        What are effective methods for testing and evaluating the practical use of information?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge
+    url: /learn/education-studies/questions/what-are-effective-methods-for-testing-and-evaluating-the-practical-use-of-information
 related_article3:
+    id: 165504
+    title: >-
+        What approaches can be taken to promote lifelong learning?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-approaches-can-be-taken-to-promote-lifelong-learning
+related_article4:
     id: 165493
+    title: >-
-    title: What are the key components of developing analytical skills for critical thinking?
+        What are the key components of developing analytical skills for critical thinking?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
-related_article4:
-    id: 165480
-    title: What is the significance of conceptual relationships in understanding concepts?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-conceptual-relationships-in-understanding-concepts
 related_article5:
-    id: 165494
+    id: 165486
-    title: How can evaluating information critically improve decision making?
+    title: >-
+        What role does analytical thinking play in cognitive processes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
+    url: /learn/education-studies/questions/what-role-does-analytical-thinking-play-in-cognitive-processes
 ---

 &nbsp;